 I’ve heard the Poirot from the old film was very talented and had a great performance, whereas most of the other characters didn’t.
 Well, the entire cast in this one was solid, with a lot of A-list actors, but Poirot really stood out to me.
 From the curly mustache to the perfect accent (see above) to the thoughtful, interesting quotes, he seemed like a fantastic actor for the role, with a very well-written part to play.

 - Johnny Depp/Poirot conversation

 Back-packing on the two points above, I just wanted to point out that I really enjoyed the conversations between Johnny Depp (what’s his character’s name?
 I totally forget, wow.
 Casseti, or something.) and Hercule Poirot.
 Very good dialogue, with lots of foreshadowing and hints at the future of the movie.
 I love a good talking scene 😉

 - First scene

 Was the first scene in this movie from a different book?
 Can anybody let me know?
-If so, then that was genius of the writers to add it in, and I really enjoyed it.
+If so, then that was smart of the writers to add it in, and I really enjoyed it.
 If it’s not from a different book, then still kinda cool I guess, but I’d rather them stick to stuff from the many, many Hercule Poirot novels.

 This took me a while to think of the rating.
 It’s not as good as some of the movies, but I don’t watch a ton of mystery films.
 The closest I can think of that I watched was Zodiac (8.9) so with that being said…